Court grants last-minute reprieve to sick baby

 The next day -- in response to a request filed by Charlie's parents -- the European Court of Human Rights ruled that the hospital should continue to provide life-saving treatment.

-The ruling allowed time for the human rights court judges to examine the case, but was only in place until the end of the day Tuesday.
+The ruling allowed time for the human rights court judges to examine the case but was only in place until the end of the day Monday.

+The new ruling from the Supreme Court has now been extended until July 10.